❤ Care Instructions ❤

 At the end of the day, it is all about personal preference for you and your fur-baby.
 Lulu does wear these collars to the beach and in creeks and they do get wet and dirty and sandy.
-She rolls in dead things and sea-weed, often coating the collars (and getting into the grooves of the braiding) and the collars will withstandstand all of this.
-The info below will help you either keep it looking fab or keep it clean if it is an all-occasion collar like Lulu wear's them.
+She rolls in dead things + sea-weed, often coating the collars (getting into the grooves of the braiding) and her collars will withstand all of this because she doesn't get them soaking wet [she doesn't swim], I don't allow her to pull on the wet collar and I care for them afterwards.

 Cleaning Dirt and Stains:

-Should this item become dirty, clean the leather with a soft, dry cloth.
-If the mark does not budge, try a damp cloth .
-If you are still left with a stain, we use Eucalyptus Oil on a clean cloth or cotton pad to remove the mark or stain.
+If the stain is super tough and the vinegar mix hasn't worked [eg grease], you can use eucalyptus oil on a clean cloth or cotton pad to remove the mark or stain.
 This generally works however rubbing the stain too hard may result in removal of the dyes which colour this leather.
-We do recommend however that you test a small spot first.
+We do recommend that you test a small spot first.
 You may also have to clean the whole item.
 Please do not leave the eucalyptus oil around for your dog to get into.
 It is poisonous if ingested!
 But in saying that, it is very safe to clean the collar with.
 Allow the item to dry at room temperature, out of sunlight, on a flat surface.

 Conditioning & Protection: